didierthomasm/Professional_Readme_Generator/Result/README.md

-  # Awesome Project
+  # Awesome project

   ## Description

-  You can do awesome things
+  You cand do awesome things

   ## Table of Contents